-- At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives
+- At least two SATA hard drives or M.2 SSD (Note 1) (To ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).

-with identical model and capacity).
-If you do not want to create RAID, you may prepare only one hard drive.

 - · Windows setup disk.

 - · Motherboard driver disk.

-- · A USB flash drive.
+- · A USB thumb drive.

-Configuring SATA Controllers
+Configuring the Onboard SATA Controller